SAP/ui5-tooling/docs/index.md

 ### 🧪 Node.js API

-Most UI5 Tooling modules provide JavaScript APIs for direct consumption in other Node.js projects.
+Most UI5 CLI modules provide JavaScript APIs for direct consumption in other Node.js projects.
-This allows you to rely on UI5 Tooling for UI5-specific build functionality and project handling, while creating your own tools to perfectly match the needs of your project.
+This allows you to rely on UI5 CLI for UI5-specific build functionality and project handling, while creating your own tools to perfectly match the needs of your project.

-All available APIs are documented in the [UI5 Tooling API Reference](https://sap.github.io/ui5-tooling/v3/api/index.html).
+All available APIs are documented in the [UI5 CLI API Reference](https://sap.github.io/ui5-tooling/v3/api/index.html).

 === "ESM"